alallo/form3-exercise/README.md

 Few of the integration tests are failing to highlight some of the problem found with the API.
 Please refer to [Issues](#issues)

+For the purpose of this exercise the set up of data needed for the integration tests are done in code through the init function of the integration package.
+In an ideal world the data would be part of a sql script that would run with the table creation (or a sandbox provided by the third-party API)
 ## Project structure

 Folder Name | Description